mcregalado/cisco_network_documentation/README.md

-# Cisco-Network-Documentation
+# Computer Networking Documentation

-Cisco Network Documentation from college labs and online networking courses; showcasing practical skills in designing, configuring, and managing Cisco networks.
-This repository includes network topologies, IP addressing schemes, Cisco IOS configurations, routing protocols, and troubleshooting notes.
+These materials come from college laboratory exercises and online networking courses; showcasing practical skills in designing, configuring, and managing Cisco networks.
+It includes network topologies, IP addressing, Cisco configurations, routing protocols, and troubleshooting notes.

+## Overview

+This repository showcases my practical understanding of core networking concepts through documented lab activities.
+Each section reflects the skills essential for network administration and security operations.

 ## Features